samples-swap/swapansblog/.history/_posts/2019-09-24-openshift-4-Codeready-Containers_20200809104732.md

 type %userprofile%\.crc\cache\crc_hyperv_4.1.14\kubeadmin-password
 ```

-* Login as kubeadmin to Openshift
+* Login as kubeadmin to Openshfit
-Set your env as noted above if you haven't done so already.
+Set your env as noted above if you havent done so already.
 use the password as noted above

 ```powershell